Yan Su Ji

 Before you start

-In a small bowl, combine the 1/2 teaspoon of white pepper, kosher salt, and 1/4 teaspoon of five-spice powder.
-Set aside for the final toss.
+In a small bowl, combine 1/4 teaspoon of the five-spice powder, 1/2 teaspoon of the white pepper, the kosher salt, and the cayenne pepper.

 Ingredients